Questions Frequently Asked About Bankruptcy

 A Chapter 7 is commonly referred to as the liquidation bankruptcy, which means property can be sold to pay creditors.
 A normal Chapter 7 lasts approximately 120 days from the date the case is filed.
-A chapter 7 trustee is appointed to your case, to see if there are any assets to be sold in order to pay creditors.
-In a Chapter 7, most of your debts will discharge and you will emerge on the other side debt free.
+A Chapter 7 trustee is appointed to your case to see if there are any assets to be sold in order to pay creditors.
+In a Chapter 7, most of your debts will discharge, and you will emerge on the other side debt free.
 The most common types of debts that will not discharge are student loans, taxes, domestic support obligations and secured debts you have chosen to keep through a reaffirmation agreement.
 Bankruptcy doesn’t prevent you from paying any debts, but it stops most creditors from being able to collect.

 A Chapter 13 is commonly referred to as the “repayment bankruptcy.”
-A Chapter 13 typically lasts 5 years under a court-approved plan where you pay part of your income to a trustee, who pays creditors.
-The Plan typically pays unsecured creditors only a portion of what they are owed, while secured creditors are often paid in full.
+A Chapter 13 typically lasts five years under a court-approved plan where you pay part of your income to a trustee, who pays creditors.
+The plan typically pays unsecured creditors only a portion of what they are owed, while secured creditors are often paid in full.
 There are many reasons why people choose to file a Chapter 13, including:

 - Too much income to qualify for a Chapter 7

 - Would lose assets in a Chapter 7 case

 - Having fallen behind on mortgage payments, wanting to keep your home, and needing time to catch up your payments